 Wadsworth, H. E., Dhima, K., Womack, K. B., Hart Jr, J., Weiner, M. F., Hynan, L. S., & Cullum, C. M. (2018).
 Validity of teleneuropsychological assessment in older patients with cognitive disorders.
 Archives of Clinical Neuropsychology, 33(8), 1040-1045.

-The American Psychological Association’s webinar series on telepsychology (free for a limited time)
+The APA’s webinar series on telepsychology (free for a limited time)

 **We are not affiliated with any of these organizations**